MartynFitzgerald/UWE-DirectMe-Worker/README.md

 ![AWS 6](./git_screenshots/aws6.png)
 16. Add a new rule by selecting 'Create a new rule'.
 ![AWS 7](./git_screenshots/aws7.png)
-17. Insert name of event and also include a schedule expression by either using cron or rate.
+17. Insert the name of the event and also include a schedule expression by either using cron or rate.
 18. Press add to insert the trigger.
 ![AWS 8](./git_screenshots/aws8.png)